 Listed Building Extension Architects Kent and East Sussex

 Do you own a listed building and need more space?

 Don’t let the listed status of your building be an obstacle.
 Listed buildings can be changed, including extending, remodelling and renovating.
 Historic buildings need to evolve; just as they have done in the past.

-We can breathe new life into a listed building presents challenges including sensitively preserving its past history and intrinsic features and satisfying planning criteria whilst making it functional for contemporary and modern living.
+We can breathe new life into a listed building by sensitively extending and preserving its past history and intrinsic features to satisfy planning policy whilst making it relevant for modern living.
 As experienced listed building architects in Kent and Sussex, we have worked on extending, converting and renovating houses including Grade II, Grade II*, barns, oast and manor houses and timber framed structures.